danielnyga/prac-dev/documentation/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Probabilistic Robot Action Cores (PRAC)
+PRAC: Probabilistic Action Cores
 =======================================

-This is the documentation of the *Probabilistic Robot Action Cores* Implementation by Daniel Nyga. ::
+Welcome to the documentation of the *Probabilistic Action Cores* Implementation by Daniel Nyga. ::
    make html